Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Once the VM has been deallocated, you can go to the azure portal and select **capture** from the VM tab to create an image
     - Once the image has been created, you can create new VMs using that image.
 It will have all the default configurations- thats the benifit

+- **Availability Set**
+    - Spreading a large application over multiple virtual machines increases efficiency
+    - A virtual machine is typically hosted on rack on a physical Azure data center and each rack has its own power and network.
+If there is an issue with the power or network of a rack then the virtual machines as well as the apps can go down